amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 ### Data Wrangling

 &emsp;&emsp;After reading in the data, first was to make the junction as a factor so that the data can be split into 4 different dataframes.
-Next, convert datetime strings to POSIX using the lubridate package, the time series features are extracted using the tk_augment_time_series from the package timetk (previously known as timekit).
+Next, convert datetime strings to POSIX using the *lubridate* package, the time series features are extracted using the *tk_augment_time_series()* from the package *timetk* (previously known as *timekit*).
 The functions extracts so many different layers of information from the datetime string.
 This should be followed by the usual *str()* and *summary()* to review the data.

-&emsp;&emsp;[*Read more about timetk.*][2]
+[*Read more about timetk.*][2]

-&emsp;&emsp;Before we proceed it is important to remember that just because the data contains timestamps, does not necessarily mean it is the correct timestamp.
-The timestamp could be in UTC where the data was collected in another part of the world.
+&emsp;&emsp;Before we proceed it is important to keep in mind that just because the data contains timestamps, does not necessarily mean it is the correct timestamp.
+The timestamp could be in UTC where the data was collected in another part of the world, e.g. times of midnight and midday does not correlate with the date.
 This is sometimes the case when working with time series data.
+However, for this hackathon, this was ignore and the datetime is just considered as a continuous variable.

 {% highlight r %}
 # separate data into junctions